 Two Days Rest In Six Weeks

 That’s right.
-Though the total trip accumulated seven days’ worth of “delay” (stops for repairs, lunch, and tire changes), only two days of the 41 traveled did the men not begin their day by climbing into the saddle and ticking off miles from their journey.
+Though the total trip accumulated seven days’ worth of “delay” (stops for repairs, lunch, and tire changes), only two days out of the 41 traveled did these men not begin their day by climbing into the saddle and ticking off miles from their journey.

 They Ate Crackers And Beans, Slept On Cacti